NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 We will not teach you how to gather data since the available sources and formats will depend on what country you are setting up the model in.
 Instead, this document will only help you to put the data on a format that is recognizable by Mobius2.

-If however you are a NIVA user modelling a location in Norway, we suggest you use the [catchment processing workflows](https://nivanorge.github.io/catchment_processing_workflows/).
+If however you happen to be a NIVA employee modelling a location in Norway, we suggest you use the [catchment processing workflows](https://nivanorge.github.io/catchment_processing_workflows/).

 ## The data set file